-Gwendolyn Sasse is a Professorial Fellow at Nuffield College and Professor in Comparative Politics in the Department of Politics and International Relations and the Oxford School of Global and Area Studies.
+Gwendolyn Sasse is a Senior Research Fellow at Nuffield College, and an Associate Member in the Department of Politics and International Relations, University of Oxford.

-Her research has concentrated on different dimensions of regime change, with a particular emphasis on the post-communist region.
+Her research has concentrated on different dimensions of regime change, ethnic conflict/war and migration, with a particular emphasis on the post-communist region.
 Her book The Crimea Question: Identity, Transition, and Conflict, Cambridge, (Harvard University Press, 2007; paperback 2014) won the Alexander Nove Prize, the Annual Book Prize awarded by the British Association for Slavonic and East European Studies.

-Since 2014 she has been a non-resident associate at Carnegie Europe.
+Since 2014 she has been a non-resident Senior Fellow at Carnegie Europe.